sercankulcu/sercankulcu.github.io/_pencils/2026-08-04-electrographic-pencils.md

 Modern optical mark recognition looks at how much light is reflected from a region.

 Early electrographic systems cared about electrical conductivity.

+## Why the Pencil Had to Be Special

 That difference affected the pencil.